build-security/opa-java-spring-client/README.md

 ---
 **Important note**

-To simplify the setup process, the following example uses a local build.security pdp instance.
+To simplify the setup process, the following example uses a local [build.security pdp instance](https://docs.build.security/policy-decision-points-pdp/pdp-deployments/standalone-docker-1).
-If you are already familiar with how to run your PDP (Policy Decision Point) on your environment we recommend you to use it instead.
+If you are already familiar with how to run your PDP (Policy Decision Point), You can also run a pdp on you environment (Dev/Prod, etc).

 In that case, don't forget to change the **hostname** and the **port** in your code.